Alex-LaNN/NestJS-backend/README.md

 ### *Overview*

 *The deployment process is automated using a shell script from another repository.
 This script installs all necessary dependencies, sets up the environment, and configures the application to run with HTTPS using Caddy as a web server and reverse proxy.
-The following steps should be performed on an empty, newly created instance.*
+The following steps should be performed on an empty, newly created instance.
+The instance should have at least 2GB! of RAM and 8GB of total memory.*

 ### *Steps to Deploy*